The Braves evened the series 1-1 after winning 2-1 on Tuesday, their 13th head-to-head victory in 18 games this season. ...

 Mattingly signed a four year contract with the Marlins in 2016 and after a 31-29 record in the COVID-19 shortened 2020 season, Miami made their first postseason appearance under Mattingly.
 He was subsequently awarded the NL Manager of the Year Award.

-The 2021 season is over and we take a look back at the Miami Marlins betting history for the most recent season.
-We will provide more information in relation to the new 2022 season once information becomes available.
-In the meantime, have a look at what the oddsmakers thought of the Marlins’ chances before the 2021 season started:
+The 2022 season is over and we take a look back at the Miami Marlins betting history for the most recent season.
+We will provide more information in relation to the new 2023 season once information becomes available.
+In the meantime, have a look at the betting and odds information for the Marlins before the start of the previous season:

 Still got some burning questions about the Miami Marlins?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!